notaryproject/specifications/specs/trust-store-trust-policy.md

 #### Custom Verification Level

-Signature verification levels defined behavior for each validation e.g. `strict` will always *enforce* authenticity validation.
+Signature verification levels provide defined behavior for each validation e.g. `strict` will always *enforce* authenticity validation.
 For fine grained control over validations that occur during signature verification, users can define a custom level which overrides the behavior of an existing verification level.

 - To use this feature, the `level` property MUST be specified along with an OPTIONAL `override` map.
 - Supported values for `level` are - `strict`, `permissive` and `audit`.
 A `skip` level cannot be customized.